Vincenza Maria Poloni: Legacy

 The congregation that Poloni and Steeb established grew outside of Verona and expanded to nations such as Portugal and Tanzania amongst others in each continent.

-Beatification
+Veneration

-The beatification process commenced on 12 March 1990 in Verona and the commencement of the cause conferred upon her the title of Servant of God.
-The process saw the accumulation of documentation that spanned from 1990 until 1993.
-The process - before the cause could proceed - was ratified on 3 December 1993.
-The Positio - a file of all documentation - was submitted to the Congregation for the Causes of Saints in Rome in 1999.

-Pope Benedict XVI approved her life of heroic virtue and proclaimed her to be Venerable on 28 April 2006.
+The beatification process of Vincenza Maria Poloni commenced on 12 March 1990 in Verona and the commencement of the cause conferred upon her the title of Servant of God.
+The process was ratified on 3 December 1993.
+The positio, a file of all documentation, was submitted to the Congregation for the Causes of Saints in Rome in 1999.
+Pope Benedict XVI approved Poloni's heroic virtue and proclaimed her to be venerable on 28 April 2006.

-The miracle that was needed for her beatification was investigated in 1994 and was ratified on 7 April 1995.
-Benedict XVI approved the healing as a miracle on 17 December 2007 and allowed for her beatification on 21 September 2008.
+A miracle which was attributed to her intercession was approved by Pope Benedict XVI on 17 December 2007 and Poloni was beatified on 21 September 2008.
 Cardinal Angelo Amato presided over the beatification on behalf of the pope.

+A second miracle – the miraculous healing of a fellow sister of the congregation who had suffered from, among others, a malignant breast tumor and suddenly awoke healed. – was ratified on 27 January 2025.
+She was canonized by Pope Leo XIV on 19 October 2025.